Derecho Storms – What They Are And Why They Are So Potentially Devastating

 One of the most critical components and main driving forces of a derecho is an extensive grouping of a series of thunderstorms traveling in the same direction.

-However, there are specific factors, both inside and outside these thunderstorms, that trigger and causes a derecho to form and grow into the widespread and devastating weather event we know:
+However, there are specific factors, both inside and outside these thunderstorms, that trigger and cause a derecho to form and grow into the widespread and devastating weather event we know:

 The strong winds that are so characteristic of a derecho are produced through multiple occurrences of a process called a downburst within thunderclouds.